 In the ‘60s, Thoroughbred racing was still prominent in the magazine.
 The first article in each issue was the legendary Raleigh Burroughs’ column about the racing scene, and the yearly stallion issue was devoted to racing Thoroughbreds.

 But the other horse sports were gaining prominence.
-Reports on the top shows like Devon, Upperville, and the indoor shows like the Pennsylvania National and the National Horse Show in Madison Square Garden (N.Y.) became more and more descriptive and colorful in their writing.
+Reports on the top shows like Devon (Pennsylvania), Upperville (Virginia), and the indoor shows like the Pennsylvania National and the National Horse Show in Madison Square Garden (New York) became more and more descriptive and colorful.

 Many writers who reported on shows for the Chronicle wrote under pen names, like “Tanbark” and “Fencepost.”
 But Margaret L. Smith always wrote under her own name.
 In a 1960 report on the Pennsylvania National, she described a battle between two Thoroughbreds—Cold Climate and Bold Minstrel—for the prestigious conformation hunter title.
 In the ‘60s, the conformation hunters were the stars, the best horses.
 And Cold Climate was just 5 at that point, having been shown in the green conformation division as a 3- and 4-year-old.

 Amateur divisions began appearing in the hunter rings.
 Jumpers became more popular, even at the old-school bastions of hunters.
 A report from the 1967 Upperville Horse Show contained this note: “Back in 1853 when Col Richard Hunter Dulaney of the 7th Virginia Cavalry inaugurated the first horse show in the sylvan, picturesque setting outside Upperville, Va., he had probably never even heard of an open jumper.